Amrmohamed090/Emergency-Department-Web_application/README.md

         env\Scripts\activate

-              note: IF you had an ERROR with 'cannot be loaded because running scripts is disabled on this system.' open powershell as adminstrator ant type:
+              note: IF you had an ERROR with 'ERROR:....cannot be loaded because running scripts is disabled on this system.' open powershell as adminstrator ant type:
                "Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine"
                and confirm with YES